garcias/ubd-notes/research.md

 - challenging curriculum that encourages students to use content and processes to complete (authetic) tasks
 - teaching for understanding, which creates situations that challenge students to solve problems and create products
-- teaching in context to apply academic learning to real problems - clear performance standards that demand students to demonstrate understanding
+- teaching in context to apply academic learning to real problems
+- clear performance standards that demand students to demonstrate understanding

-A study of this program found that students engaged in HSTW curriculum are more likely to achieve the HSTW achievement goals.
+A study of this program by the National Center for Research in Vocational Education (2000) found that students engaged in HSTW curriculum are more likely to achieve the HSTW achievement goals.

+## Mathematics

+The National Council of Teachers of Mathematics (NCTM) has developed mathematics standards that shift emphasis from rote memorization to conceptula foundations.
+The authors suggest this change is responsible for new curricular materials that focus on understanding, "complex problem solving", explanation of work, and "authentic" performance.
+A 2003 review of 13 studies by Senk and Thompson, 14 years later, suggested that elementary students using the *Investigations* program performed better on word problems, complex calculations, and explanation of operations.
+They also concluded that high-school students do not learn content any better but do "develop other skills and understandings" while not falling behind on content.

+## Instructional practices

+A variety of studies (Stone, 1983; Redfield and Rousseau, 1981; Andre, 1979; Pressley, 1992) have measured the impact of specific instructional practices, such as using advance organizers to help students connect ideas; asking higher-level questions during instruction; inserting higher-order questions in text; and prompting students to explain in response to questions activates students for future instruction.

+Marzano, Pickering, and Pollock (2001) summarized recurring types of effective strategies:

+- Identifying similarities and differences (compare/contrast)
+- coupling verbal with nonverbal representations
+- Generating and testing hypotheses
+- Asking students to explain their thinking